vtt278/Microcontroller_Systems/README.md

 The HC-SR04 ultrasonic sensor measures distance by sending and receiving ultrasonic pulses.
 The Arduino interprets the returned echo time to calculate distance in centimeters.
 If the measured distance is less than 120 cm, the system assumes the door is “OPEN” and activates the buzzer.
 Otherwise, it shows “CLOSED” and turns the buzzer off.

 A 0.96” SSD1306 OLED display connected via I²C shows both the door status and the exact distance reading, refreshing once per second.
-The ESP-01 module connected via UART (Serial) receives the distance data for wireless transmission to a remote dashboard or microcontroller.
+The ESP-01 module connected via UART (Serial) receives the distance data for wireless transmission to Adafruit OP through WiFi.

 Connections:
  - HC-SR04 TRIG → D9